soybase/parentage/README.md

   Options:
-    -text_out   Print a plain-text report to STDOUT; otherwise to JSON (default) -plist      Tab-separated file with individual (first column) and all progenitors for that individual -outfile    Print pedigree table, suitable for submitting to the Helium viewer, to indicated filename; otherwise to STDOUT (either in the combined JSON object or in the text report if -text_out).
+    -text_out   Print a plain-text report to STDOUT; otherwise to JSON (default) -pretty     For JSON output, format for human viewing (with line returns, indentation) -plist      Tab-separated file with individual (first column) and all progenitors for that individual -outfile    Print pedigree table, suitable for submitting to the Helium viewer, to indicated filename; otherwise to STDOUT (either in the combined JSON object or in the text report if -text_out).